by Alison Angold CIDESCO CIBTAC

 A relaxing, sedating oil that soothes tension, and relives insomnia.
 It also calms irritated skin conditions, and gives relief to chest infections, coughs and colds.

 This oil uplifts and promotes feelings of well being and euphoria.
-It can also soothe nervous tension, anxiety and panic.
+It can also soothe nervous tension, anxiety and panic, and balance hormones.
 A very useful oil to inhale at times of anxiety.
 It has also been known to reduce high blood pressure.

 A very stimulating oil but very warming for muscle aches and pains.
 Black pepper encourages circulation and and is very good for digestive issues.